 Larry’s work is expanding with a blend of his segmented, marquetry, sculpted, relief carved, and inlay techniques, while still using woodturning as a significant influence.
 His work’s whimsy stands in contrast to his fine art woodworking attention to detail.

-This is Larry’s fifth year with the Festival of Arts.
+This is Larry’s seventh year with the Festival of Arts.
 He has work in the Orange County Fair permanent collection His work has shown at the Museo Museum in Anaheim and the Orange County Airport, with multiple pieces in the Kamm Teapot collection, and several private collections.
 His work has won First, Second, Third and Division at the Orange County Fair, and First Place in wood sculpture at the Indian Wells Arts festival.